elliefewings/scRNA_analysis/README.md

 Shiny interactive report can be accessed [here](http://saezlab.shinyapps.io/qc_processing_report) or via the link in the output directory.

-Simply upload Rdata file using the "Browse" button or drag and drop and press "Generate report"
+Simply upload Rdata file using the "Browse" button or drag and drop and click "Generate report"